ivanmvh/hello-rails-react-ivanmvh/README.md

 ### Key Features <a name="key-features"></a>

 - Use Postgres database.
-- Use React to fetch the API
+- Use React - Redux to fetch the API
 - Use WebPack to pack the JavaScript code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>